 Yes for the most part.
 (It is difficult to find a supervisor and scope out a project in the first week of term.)
-The research collaboration agreement form must be signed by the student and the supervisor and submitted by the end of the week in which the first presentations are given (first presentations typically occur in the second week of classes).
+The research collaboration agreement form must be signed by the student and the supervisor and submitted by the end of the week in which the first presentations are given (first presentations typically occur in the first or second week of classes).
 It is strongly recommended to look for a supervisor and to scope a COGS 402 project well in advance (a term or two before you plan to do your COGS 402 project).

 It is never too early to start planning for your COGS 402 project.